 Brown University hosts a variety of distinguished international visitors and delegations.
-The following lists a few of the most recent visits hosted by the Office of International Affairs are listed below.
+A few of the most recent visits hosted by the Office of International Affairs are listed below.

 Past Visits Archive: